fish-uncle/VF/doc/Dynamic data-en.md

 ### Step four
 If you want to modify the overall return format of your Ajax request

-Just expose your axios instance to the window.vf_request Just ask
+Just expose your axios instance to the window.VF.request Just ask

 ```shell script
 import Vue from 'vue'